 The cover is different from the hardcover original, but otherwise, everything else inside has stayed the same.
 It is still loaded with lots of big, colorful photos of mouthwatering food.

-The next new-to-me recipe was for Toasted Hazelnut Crunch Dip (Dukka).
+Dukka is an Egyptian blend of roasted nuts and toasted spices.
 I’ve had Dukka in the past, most memorably used as a topping on one of the most delicious hummus platters I’ve ever tasted.
-Dukka is an Egyptian blend of roasted nuts and toasted spices.
-I remember how it added a nutty extra dimension to the creamy spread.

 After one bite, I was immediately kicking myself for waiting this long to make it!
 This recipe was so worth the effort, and it makes 1 ½ cups of dukka, which is enough to last a very long time.
 I had to go back again and again for one more bite of the salty, crunchy mix of varied flavors and spices.